 What qualifications do I need to apply?

 For more specific details of our admission criteria please visit the following course page – MSc in Applied Linguistics for Language Teaching

 How many students do you recruit to the programme?

 Approximately 10 places are available on this course, although this number may fluctuate according to need.

 Can I study online or through distance learning?

 MSc in Applied Linguistics for Language Teaching is a distance learning course specifically for experienced teachers of English language.
 Please see the specific course page for more information.

-What are the backgrounds of students recruited to your programmes?
+What are the backgrounds of students on this programme?